 Depression isn’t as simple as feeling sad or down for a few hours or days.
 There is an extreme difference between the two.
 You know what it’s like to feel sad.
 Everyone experiences periods when they feel a little down from time to time.
-Sadness is, unfortunately, a normal part of life.
+Sadness is, unfortunately, a normal part

 If you feel sad every day, though, and your mood has an impact on your quality of life, you might have depression.

 Depression is a serious disorder that influences your behavior and your outlook on the world.
 It affects many aspects of your life, from home to academics to employment, as well as relationships with family and close friends.

 Thankfully, depression is treatable.
 There are two main causes of depression: major life events and chemical changes in the brain.
 Not every type can be cured but treatment can manage and relieve the effects of depression.

 Depression is a mood disorder that affects your emotions, physical wellbeing, and overall outlook on your life and the world around you.
 The condition plays a serious role in how you think, feel, and are able to carry out simple daily activities.